DavidYKay/resume-2012/data/resume.md

 ###[New Jersey Mobile Meetup](http://meetup.com/njmobile/)
 _May 2010 - Present_

 Led the leading mobile technology group in New Jersey.
-This group consists of over one hundred and sixty entrepreneurs, technologists, and hobbyists who meet semimonthly to discuss mobile technology.
+This group consists of approximately two hundred entrepreneurs, technologists, and hobbyists who meet semimonthly to discuss mobile technology.

 Developed curriculum and conducted __iPhone and Android programming seminars__ at __Princeton University__ and the __New Jersey Technology Centre__.